Netflix/falcor/documentation/router.md

 "titlesById[{integers}].userRating"
 ~~~

-#### Collapsing Routes
+If we create handlers for each of these routes, we should be able to create the illusion that the JSON object exist by matching incoming paths and retrieving data from the relevant services.

-We could create a separate route and handler for each one of the routes listed above.
+We could create a separate route handler for each one of the routes listed above.
 However this could lead to redundant code and inefficient call patterns.
 For example the Router below contains two route objects, each of which differ by only a few characters.

 ~~~js
 var router = new Router([